ITSLeeds/TDS/practicals/6-routing.md

 ![](6-routing_files/figure-gfm/unnamed-chunk-22-1.png)<!-- -->

+**Bonus Exercises**

-**Bonus Exercises** 1.
-Work out how to to make the above plot using the uncontracted road network.
+1. Work out how to to make the above plot using the uncontracted road network.
 Discuss in groups how this is possible.

 ![](6-routing_files/figure-gfm/unnamed-chunk-23-1.png)<!-- -->

+2. Work though the OpenTripPlanner vignettes [Getting Started](https://docs.ropensci.org/opentripplanner/articles/opentripplanner.html) and [Advanced Features](https://docs.ropensci.org/opentripplanner/articles/advanced_features.html) to run your own local trip planner.

-1. Calculate betweenness centrality using the dodgr package directly.
+3. Calculate betweenness centrality using the dodgr package directly.
     Hint: `?dodgr_centrality` is in the development version of dodgr.

-2. Work though the OpenTripPlanner vignettes [Getting Started](https://docs.ropensci.org/opentripplanner/articles/opentripplanner.html) and [Advanced Features](https://docs.ropensci.org/opentripplanner/articles/advanced_features.html)